datho7561/Fourseal/README.md

 ## ABOUT

-This is a top-down game where you play as one of four sword wielding classes (only 3 are implemented so far).
+This is a bird's eye view action game where you play as one of three sword wielding classes.

 Eventually, I intend for it to be a multiplayer PVP game.

-Right now, I have set up a demo, where you must defend the totem/obelisk in the center of the map from an onslaught of creatures.
+Right now, I have set up a demo, where you must defend the totem/obelisk in the center of the map from an onslaught of chess pieces.

 If you are interested in trying it out, please refer to the RUNNING IT section.
 Have fun!